vanilla/docs/content/developer/framework/apiv2/authentication.md

 ## Issuing Access Tokens

-There isn't a built in user interface for issuing access tokens.
+There isn't a built in user interface for issuing access tokens (yet).
 Right now, addons are expected to issue access tokens as part of their specific single-sign-on mechenism.
 You can create and issue access tokens with the **AccessTokenModel**.
 The **AccessTokenModel** is a regular model, but you will usually be interacting with it through specific methods.

 ```php
 // Issue a token